 Convatec develops and produces innovative medical solutions that give people living with certain chronic conditions improved confidence, freedom and mobility.
 Focused on the chronic care market, we offer a range of services to support these people and the healthcare professionals who care for them.
-We market and sell our solutions and services in four categories: advanced wound care, ostomy care, continence and critical care1 and infusion care.
+We market and sell our solutions and services in four categories: advanced wound care, ostomy care, continence and critical care and infusion care.

-We market and sell our products and services in over 100 countries and own and operate eight manufacturing plants located in seven countries: the UK, Denmark, the Netherlands, Slovakia, Belarus1, the Dominican Republic and Mexico.
-Our reported revenue for 2021 was \$2,038m, split geographically as follows: Europe, Middle East & Africa (\$742m - 36.4%), North America (\$1,022m - 50.1%), and Rest of World (\$274m - 13.5%).
+We market and sell our products and services in around 100 countries and at December 2022, owned and operated nine manufacturing facilities located in seven countries: the UK, Denmark, the United States, Slovakia, Netherlands, the Dominican Republic and Mexico.
+Our reported revenue for 2022 was \$2,073m, split geographically as follows: Europe (689m - 33%), North America (1,090m - 53%), and Rest of world (294m - 14%).
 Our Group structure includes over 50 active companies.
-This statement is relevant to all our active companies including the following three active companies located in the UK: Convatec Group Plc, Convatec Limited and Amcare Limited.
+This statement is relevant to all our active companies, including the following three active companies located in the UK: Convatec Group Plc, Convatec Limited and Amcare Limited.